Seeking Relief From Unmanageable Debt

 A bankruptcy includes debts secured by a mortgage.
 Ordinarily, however, the mortgage lien continues and the mortgage must be repaid in order to save the property from foreclosure.
 But in cases where mortgage debt exceeds the value of the property, we can help clients eliminate or "strip" a second mortgage.

 Our firm also represents creditors in a variety of issues, including collections and matters relating to a debtor who has filed for bankruptcy.
-Attorney William Bernard is highly experienced in the areas of preference litigation and all types of adversary proceedings.
+Attorney Jeremy Knutson is highly experienced in the area of collection litigation.
 We diligently pursue every available option in an effort to recover the money that is owed to our clients.

 Contact our office to discuss your questions with one of our lawyers.
-We offer a free initial phone consultation to all new clients.
+Our law firm handles a wide variety of practice areas, and we offer a free initial phone consultation to all new clients.
 We are available during regular business hours and by appointment on evenings and weekends.
 You can reach us by phone at 651-968-1296, toll free at 800-448-9799 or via e-mail.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.